-• University qualification preferably in English.
+• University degree, preferably in the English language.

 • Translator and the translation:

-- Translation as meaning and format.
+- Translation as both meaning and format.

-• Introduction to Translation:
+• Introduction to written translation:

 - Early discourse among Arabs, Muslims, Chinese and Westerners.